“Wow, you’re traveling so soon already!?” Why, yes. Yes, I am.

 I get paid biweekly, so that means I receive two paychecks a month to make good choices.
 Since most of my bills are due within the first two weeks of each month, I set aside my second paycheck of the month for bills of the upcoming month and other important necessities, if any.
 My other paycheck, the first one I’d receive, I try my hardest to save completely.
 How?
 I act like it doesn’t exist and transfer it straight to my savings account.

 It’s literally impossible to simply ignore advertisements, since they are everywhere.
 BUT YOU CAN DO IT!
-My strategies- act like I didn’t just see anything, if I don’t need it then don’t buy it, just acting like I’m broke.
+My strategies- act like I didn’t just see anything.
+If I don’t need it then don’t buy it… just acting as if I’m broke.

 I rarely so ever go shopping and when I do it’s usually only twice a year with a fixed budget and a detailed shopping list.
 Speaking about wardrobe, of course.
 Other than that, I only make stops at stores if I NEED something.
 I’m best off avoiding shopping malls, shopping plazas, online stores, and Target (only God knows where my money goes in Target).

 I don’t go out to eat unless I’m invited or I’m rewarding myself over something I’ve accomplished, which I limit myself to anyways.
-I have a wonderful mother who loves to cook meals, so that saves me a lot of money from having to go out to eat.
+I love cooking, so that saves me a lot of money from having to go out to eat.

 I only use my credit card when making big purchases, which usually consists booking airfares, hotels, and other travel related activities.
 I always pay my full balance by the following month, and if the balance is too big (which is bad, but it happens sometimes) then I’ll pay it off within two months.
 It’s always such a relief being debt free and I highly encourage it, too!